 Scottish Government - Planning and Building Standards

-We rethought the application process from the point of view of the user, understanding with research how users approach applications.
+Next, we built functional .NET prototypes for planning and building warrant applications.
+The prototypes integrate with third-party data, such as constraints like listed buildings and conservation areas, and maps from Ordnance Survey.
 We developed a question set that allows users to easily find out what kinds of applications they need to make.
 Applications are modular and data-driven: this makes them easily scalable while collecting structured, measurable data.

 "Storm ID have been a trusted adviser...
 The output from the discovery and alpha has been excellent.
 The work will give the project a solid platform to build on at the next beta stage."

 We undertook automated quality testing of the functional prototypes alongside accessibility and usability testing.
 These were key to ensure a robust, inclusive experience for all users.
 As a public, government service, we also had a full assessment from a Digital Scotland Services Standards panel.

 Following recommendations from the panel and from ourselves, the Digital Planning team intends to take the alpha service prototypes forward to beta and live, in line with its digital strategy.
 Through our involvement, we've become trusted partners and technical advisers to the team.